benjamin-hodgson/benjamin-hodgson.github.io/posts/2019-10-05-rewriting-irewritable.md

 Here's the important difference.
 Unlike an array, a `Span` _can't be stored on the heap_. `Span` is defined using [the `ref` keyword](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref?view=netcore-3.0#ref-struct-types), which tells the compiler to check that `Span`s are confined to the stack.
 If you pass a `Span` into a method as an argument, you can be confident that the `Span` won't leave the scope of that method's stack frame (just like `ref`).

 So `Span` thoroughly solves the safety issue with the array-oriented API.
 I don't have to worry about mutating a `Span` which got stored inside a client object, because the `Span` can't be stored!
-This allows Sawmill to safely reuse `Span`s, rather than allocating a new array for each `GetChildren`/`SetChildren` call.
+This allows Sawmill to safely reuse the memory behind a `Span`, rather than allocating a new array for each `GetChildren`/`SetChildren` call.

 So Sawmill's methods like `RewriteChildren` can be implemented without allocating memory.
 In this example I'm using [`ArrayPool`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1?view=netcore-3.0) to avoid creating a new array for every `RewriteChildren` call.